The Challenge (1982 film): Reception

 Critic Dennis Schwartz gave the film a C+ grade, calling it a "pointless", "low-level Chuck Norris flick".
 He enjoyed Frankenheimer's directing and Mifune's performance, questioning why they chose to make such a film.
 Time Out wrote that the "elaborate combat will please fans", but that The Yakuza was a much better film in the genre.
 Janet Maslin for The New York Times was unimpressed with the film's "regrettably vicious streak" and wrote that the film had unused potential.
 However, she praised Toshirō Mifune's performance as adding weight to the film.
 Adam Lippe, writing for Examiner.com, had a better opinion of the film, calling it "grimy, off-putting, and just right for the moment".
-On a "Dogs of the Week" segment for the television show Sneak Previews, Gene Siskel stated that he went to see the film in expectation that it would be bad, but found it to be middle-of-the-road in quality, with memorable characters and strong themes of honor and tradition.
+On a "Dogs of the Week" segment for the television show Sneak Previews, Gene Siskel stated that he went to see the film in expectation that it would be bad, but found it to be OK in terms of in quality, with memorable characters and strong themes of honor and tradition.

 On Rotten Tomatoes, The Challenge holds a rating of 53% from 17 reviews.